ENG498-JCDD/Team4/src/dashboards/SQ3dashboard.md

 toc: false
 ---

 # Mapping the Rent vs. Wage gap in North Carolina

-**This dashboard shows trends relating to rent and wages for the State of North Carolina.
+This dashboard shows trends relating to rent and wages for the State of North Carolina.
 North Carolina has been known for its affordability, great schools, and good job opportunities.
-However, from 2020 to 2024 reveals a shifting landscape, where rent outpaces wage growth.**
+However, from 2020 to 2024 reveals a shifting landscape, where rent outpaces wage growth.

-SQ3: Since 2020, by how much have rents outpaced wages in NC?
+## Since 2020, by how much have rents outpaced wages in NC?

 ```js
 const gapData = FileAttachment("../data/SQ3-Data/sq3_county_affordability_gap.csv").csv({typed: true})
 ```